mheap/nexmo-developer/_tutorials/en/sms-api/add-sms-controller.md

 ## Add Send SMS Action

-Next add a Send SMS Action to the controller:
+Next, add a Send SMS Action to the controller:

 ```csharp
 [HttpPost]